faguim/ontomatch/README.md

 Available at [http://ontomatch.lis.ic.unicamp.br](http://ontomatch.lis.ic.unicamp.br)

 This service parses a given text and returns [possible]associated entities(URIs) within an ontology.
-Associations are made using string similarity and distance measures `rdfs:label` properties and further `owl:AnnotationProperty` annotations -- usually adopted as alternative labels.
+Associations are made using string similarity and distance measures of `rdfs:label` properties and subsequent `owl:AnnotationProperty` annotations linked to the resource -- usually adopted for adding properties acting as alternative labels.

 Available **ontologyIDs**:
 [`pato`](https://bioportal.bioontology.org/ontologies/PATO),